-Excellent.
-The city is known for a couple of specialties; a thick lentil soup laced with chunks of dried fruit (“sopa regional”), and the local take on enchiladas (“enchiladas Queretanas”), fried with chili sauce, onions and cheese.
+Querétaro has excellent restaurants.
+The city is known for a couple of specialties; a thick lentil soup laced with chunks of dried fruit (“sopa regional”), and the local take on enchiladas (“enchiladas Queretanas”), fried with chili sauce, onions, and cheese.
 A good place to try them is Café del Fondo (Pino Suárez 9).
 Some of the best snack food in the city is knocked out at Tamales y Atoles Arteaga (Arteaga 48) a tamale specialist, while San Miguelito (Andador 5 de Mayo 39), is one of the city’s best Mexican restaurants.
 For something special try to snag a table at Chinicuil (Pasteur Sur 52), showcase for the contemporary creations of celebrity chef Alan Rodríguez.
-Since the COVID pandemic the restaurant has been mobile (“nomada”), with pop-ups held throughout the city and announced on Instagram (www.instagram.com/chinicuil_cocinadeorigen/?hl=en).
+Since the COVID pandemic, the restaurant has been mobile (“nomada”), with pop-ups held throughout the city and announced on Instagram.

 What currency is used in Querétaro?

 The Mexican peso (often prefixed with a “$” sign) is the currency of Mexico and used in Querétaro.
 Most major shops and restaurants accept credit cards, but it is a good idea to have some peso cash on hand for museum entry and small purchases like bottled water and snacks.
 Banks and ATMs are easy to find in Querétaro, especially around Jardín Zenéa.

 Is Querétaro expensive?